Adding a Minor or Endorsement Area to Your Degree Plan

 Choosing a minor or endorsement area provides you with a way to supplement and enhance the value of your major.
 Some degree programs require a minor and some don’t.
 It just depends on how many courses are required for any given degree.
 Endorsement areas are like minors, except they are specifically for teaching degrees.

-If you a distance education student working on your degree from an off-campus location, you’ll want to choose a minor or endorsement area that is compatible with your online learning format.
+If you a distance learning student working on your degree from an off-campus location, you’ll want to choose a minor or endorsement area that is compatible with your online learning format.
 Your academic advisor will help you choose the best minor choices for your degree and your situation.

 Minors and Endorsement Areas